 Be one of the first to engage with the DESIGN Canberra 2018 program and reflect on geometry’s presence throughout our national city of design with Chagnaud’s latest installation.

-The wave machine is occupying the exhibition space in Civic Square at the Canberra Museum and Gallery from 11 August – 2 December 2018.
+The wave machine is occupying the Hindmarsh Project Space in Civic Square at the Canberra Museum and Gallery from 11 August – 2 December 2018.